 The responsibility of pharmaceutical companies

 The latest version of the PIC/S Good Manufacturing Practice guidelines, known as version 13, includes a requirement for manufacturers to consider the full lifecycle of their drugs.
 This arguably includes knowing where your drugs are going and who is consuming them and for time and temperature-sensitive drugs making sure they are controlled within their time and temperature bounds.

 Pharmaceutical manufacturers should be introducing technology and process solutions to allow the tracking of their products from the factory to the end consumer as required by good distribution practice.

-Emerging Industry 4.0 technologies like block chain and the IoT could be used for serialisation solutions include could include concepts such as RFID chips built into packaging of high value or critical drugs.
+Emerging Industry 4.0 technologies like blockchain and the IoT could be used for serialisation solutions include could include concepts such as RFID chips built into the packaging of high value or critical drugs.
 The product can then be tracked across the whole supply chain to the customer, similar to many police cars and the inventory therein is automatically scanned in and out of the yard saving countless hours for checking.